 National Nature Reserves

 Within the park are two National Nature Reserves, declared in 1980 for their unique flora and fauna species, many of which are found nowhere else in Northern Ireland.
-Annagarriff (meaning rough bog) is a 77ha reserve comprising of wooded drumlin hills separated by areas of regenerating cut over bog.
+Annagarriff (meaning rough bog) is a 77 hectare reserve comprising of wooded drumlin hills separated by areas of regenerating cut over bog.
 Of the four wooded hills, one is a very ancient site with no record of ever having been cleared for farming.
 One of the most interesting sites in Annagarriff must be the huge mounds of plant debris up to 1m high and 2-3m across.
 These hills have been built by Wood Ants and are the only Irish site for this species.

-Mullenakill (meaning church on the hill) is a 22 ha uncut remnant of a much more extensive bog which has been growing here for over 8,000 years.
+Mullenakill (meaning church on the hill) is a 22 hectare uncut remnant of a much more extensive bog which has been growing here for over 8,000 years.
 Core sampling carried out on the bog indicates that the peat is 9m deep.

 Each July the Park hosts the Northern Ireland Bog Snorkelling Championships and visitors are welcome to come along and try out this unique sport.